-And here, we had a huge common grave where corpses piled up!
+Here, we had a huge common grave where corpses piled up!
 The Innocents’ earth became famous: "It ate a cadaver in 9 days", says the Guide de Paris mystérieux (ed Tchou)...

 They ate and burnt bones

 By the way, a famine, in 1590, forced people to «grind their fathers’ bones, piled up in the Innocents charnelhouse, to make bread»...
-The common grave was kept for people.
+The common grave was kept for the people.
 What about rich people?

 They were buried in the galleries which used to surround the cemetery.
 Hey, they buried a lady, here, Yolande Bailly, who died at the age of 88 years old, in 1514.
 She was famous because she had...
 293 kids!
-In those galleries, we used to find lots of little shops: haberdasher’s shop, clothes, public writers...
+In those galleries, we used to find plenty of little shops: haberdasher’s shop, clothes, public writers...

 Crooks also came at night to warm their bums up: they burnt bones!
 Besides, French writer Rabelais wrote in his Pantagruel: "Paris is a nice city, but not a good place to die.
 Because the wretched from the Saints-Innocents warmed their arses up with the dead’s bones."

 The Innocents cemetery no longer exists.
 Oh, but we have two little remains.
-The first one is located in Louvre museum: the statue of the Death, a big black skeleton designed by Germain Pilon.
+The first one is located in Louvre museum: the statue of Death, a big black skeleton designed by Germain Pilon.

 It used to be in a locked closet, says the book Nouvelle Histoire de Paris et de ses Environs (J. de Gaulle), in the charnelhouse.
 They opened it for All Saints’ Day only...
-And at number 11 of the rue des Innocents, just behind the fountain, we can see arches, vestiges of the charnelhouse!
+And at number 11 of rue des Innocents, just behind the fountain, we can see arches, vestiges of the charnelhouse!